MChomitz/MScThesis/README.txt

     Meathods.tex file, not yet included

 In the Appendicies\ directory, all the appendices are stored:
-    EColiRep.tex outlines the back-of-the-envelope calculations done to find the replication time of E. coli
+    EColiRep.tex (REMOVED) outlines the back-of-the-envelope calculations done to find the replication time of E. coli

 The .bib file is the current bibliography.
 This will need to grow substantially before the thesis is finished.